Peter-Nhan/Peter-Nhan.github.io/_pages/about.md

 toc_label: "Outline"
 ---

 I have been working for Cisco Systems for over 20 years now.
-And I have seen the work and technology evolve so fast.

 While working at Cisco Systems I have been bless to be playing with the latest and greatest.
 This blog is something I decided to do, to help document things I have been exploring and playing with.

 Hopefully it will help you in a way, as it is a way for me to document things for my 'future' self as my 'current' self will tend to forget things. :-)